Chapter 4 Git, GitHub and RMarkdown

 There are three ways to make your RStudio project work with GitHub

-1. Set up the GitHub repository, clone it to your Git then load it in RStudio — using Git GUI
+- Set up the GitHub repository, clone it to your Git then load it in RStudio â using Git GUI.
+This shows Git is separate software, but i do not recommend this way

-3. If you have an existing RProject then you can link them manually — existing project
+- If you have an existing RProject then you can link them manually â existing project.
+In this scenario you might have already developed your project but then later decide to share it on GitHub.

 I will show you all three, you should be able to do way 1, then way 2 using the same repository.
 Way 3 will have merge issues, so start with a fresh GitHub repository.
 It is useful if you have produced some code then want to share it at a later date.
 Follow what i do in the lecture.